The Film and Media Studies Program offers a minor in Film and Media Studies.

 In spring of junior year, minors must enroll in at least one FMST course:

 Social Justice REQUIREMENT + ELECTIVE

 The interdisciplinary minor in Film and Media Studies requires two electives (one must explore media and social justice).
 The social justice requirement may be fulfilled by any of the following pre-approved courses:

 FMST-399: CBL Social Justice Documentary

-Minors planning to be abroad during the spring of junior year should consult with Dr. Cook about the process of proposing a suitable substitute for Social Justice Documentary.
+Minors planning to be abroad during the spring of junior year should consult with Program Director, Sky Sitney about the process of proposing a suitable substitute for the social justice requirement.

-Upon approval by the Director of the Film and Media Studies, students may count up to two courses taken outside of Georgetown (via study abroad, the DC Consortium, or summer study) toward the requirements of the minor.
+Upon approval by the Director of the Film and Media Studies program, students may count up to two courses taken outside of Georgetown (via study abroad, the DC Consortium, or summer study) toward the requirements of the minor.

-Each spring, sophomores in Georgetown College in good academic standing may apply to the Minor program.
+Each spring, sophomores in Georgetown College, SFS, and MSB in good academic standing may apply to the Minor program.
 Applications will be available in January, and a sub-committee of the Core Faculty will select the next cohort of Minors before the start of preregistration for the spring.
-Students admitted to the Minor will be enrolled in FMST-100: Gateway to Film and Media Studies and ARTS-181: Introduction to Filmmaking in the subsequent fall term.
+Students admitted to the Minor should alert their deans to add it to their degree audit, and will be approved to enroll in FMST-100: Gateway to Film and Media Studies and FMST-181: Introduction to Filmmaking in the subsequent fall term.

 (For the application form and information, see http://filmandmediastudies.georgetown.edu/apply/information)

-(For course listings for Film and Media Studies, see http://courses.georgetown.edu)
+For course listings for Film and Media Studies, see Schedule of Classes